Very engaged and professional team with tons of industry knowledge and hands on experience in the e-mobility sector.

 Fill the contact form and we will reach you as soon as possible

-The component is an OCPP 2.0.1 based software Charge Point for e2e testing and monitoring of the CPO platform.
+Software Charge Point for e2e testing and monitoring of the CPO platform based on OCPP 2.0.1.

 An application protocol for communication between charging stations and a central management system.
 It is available for free, international, open-source, vendor-independent standard.